-Widemouth Fields is our favourite place from which to explore the wilds of the north Cornish coast.
+Widemouth Fields is a great place from which to explore the wilds of the north Cornish coast.
 We’re happy to welcome solo travelers, couples and families to stay with us at our holiday park near Bude.

-This is what you can expect to find at Widemouth Fields
+This is what you will find at Widemouth Fields:

 Our self-catering accommodation

 Wi-Fi connectivity & mobile reception

 For a small additional cost, Wi-Fi is now fully available across the park; please follow the login in process to register and pay for internet connection.
 Free support is available or alternatively, please speak to one of our reception team for details.